UDST/orca/docs/core.rst

 Columns
 -------

-Often, not all the columns you need for a simulation are preexisting on your tables.
+Often, not all the columns you need are preexisting on your tables.
 You may need to collect information from other tables or perform a calculation to generate a column.
-UrbanSim allows you to register a Series_ or function as a column on a registered table.
+Orca allows you to register a Series_ or function as a column on a registered table.
 Use the :py:func:`~orca.add_column` function or the :py:func:`~orca.column` decorator::